Wave-induced drift in third-order deep-water theory: Bichromatic waves

-The second order solution \eqref{eq:Second_order_bichromatic} lends itself to a calculation of the Stokes drift as outlined in Section \ref{ssec:Monochromatic-linear-theory}: calculate $(u,w)$, Taylor expand about a point $(x_0,z_0)$, keep only the constant terms in the Taylor expansion and calculate approximate trajectories $(x(t),z(t))$, subsequently substitute these trajectories into the linear terms in the Taylor expansion and integrate the resulting particle trajectory equations in time.
+The second order solution \eqref{eq:Second_order_bichromatic} lends itself to a calculation of a modified Stokes drift in a rather straightforward manner: calculate $(u,w)$ from \eqref{eq:Second_order_bichromatic}, Taylor expand about a point $(x_0,z_0)$, keep only the constant terms in the Taylor expansion and calculate approximate trajectories $(x(t),z(t))$, subsequently substitute these trajectories into the linear terms in the Taylor expansion and integrate the resulting particle trajectory equations in time.
 The result of this procedure is

-which consists of the term \eqref{eq:Bichromatic-linear-Stokes-drift} from the linear theory as well as a new term (denoted (II)) that arises from the difference harmonics (recall that we assume $k_1>k_2$).
+which consists of the sum of the Stokes drifts of each mode separately (I) as well as a new term\footnote{The author is grateful to one of the reviewers for pointing out that, while this paper was under review, an article by \cite{liao2025mass} appeared which also derives this term, Section 1 in their Appendix C.} (denoted (II)) that arises from the difference harmonics (recall that we assume $k_1>k_2$).
+Just as the Stokes drift derived from linear theory includes quadratic terms, so the modified Stokes drift derived from second order theory now includes (formally) quartic terms.

-At first sight the term (II) may seem insignificantly small, however there are regimes where it becomes important in a description of particle drift.
-It is simplest to analyse this by fixing $k_2=1$ 1/m and varying $k_1=k_2+\Delta$ for $\Delta>0.$ At the top of the fluid domain $z_0=0$ we observe that the contribution (II) grows monotonically with $\Delta,$ depicted as the dashed, yellow curve in Figure \ref{fig:Bichromatic-2nd-order}(a).
-A consequence of this is that there is minimum of the total 2nd order Stokes drift \eqref{eq:Bichromatic_2nd_order_Stokes_drift} for a particular value of $k_1.$ For $z_0<0$ we find that term (II) has a single maximum and subsequently decays, as shown for two depths in Figure \ref{fig:Bichromatic-2nd-order}(b)--(c).
-As we descend into the fluid, the maximum of term (II) moves towards smaller values of $k_1.$

-While overall particle motion decreases the deeper we descend into the fluid, there are regions where the 2nd order contribution to Stokes' drift has a sizable effect (see Figure \ref{fig:Bichromatic-2nd-order}(b)) and in fact dominates the 1st order contribution (I), as shown around $k_1=1.2$ in Figure \ref{fig:Bichromatic-2nd-order}(c).
-This is in line with the importance of difference-harmonic terms in generating dynamic pressures that reach the ocean bed \citep{Longuet-Higgins1950}.
+While overall particle motion decreases as we descend into the fluid, there are regions where the 2nd order contribution to Stokes' drift has a sizeable effect, as we show in Figure \ref{fig:Bichromatic-2nd-order}, which plots the terms (I) and (II) of \eqref{eq:Bichromatic_2nd_order_Stokes_drift} at three depths: (a) $z_0=0$, (b) $z_0=-4$ and (c) $z_0=-5$ for a fixed wave $k_2=1$ 1/m.
+In connection with this, it is important to recall that the formulation \eqref{eq:Bichromatic_2nd_order_Stokes_drift} formally assumes deep water \textit{also for the difference harmonic} $k_1-k_2$, i.e.\ that $(k_1-k_2)h$ is large.

-To further understand the importance of the second order Stokes' drift correction, we compare the Stokes' drift formulation with the particle drift obtained from integration of the particle trajectory mapping.
-Panels (d)--(f) of Figure \ref{fig:Bichromatic-2nd-order} show the average horizontal drift obtained by integrating $\vec{x}'=\vec{u}$ using the 1st order velocity field \eqref{eq:First_order_bichromatic} or the 2nd order velocity field \eqref{eq:Second_order_bichromatic}.
-The averaging is performed over initial conditions spanning one wavelength of the bichromatic envelope, and both modes have identical steepness $\epsilon=0.075$.